First steps#

 Comparison#

-Returns a Boolean value (true
+Returns a boolean value (true

-/ false
+or false

 )